12 Things Most People Never See on The Haunted Mansion Ride at Magic Kingdom!

 2 | You're a Mean One, Grinning Ghost

-As you travel through the graveyard, you’re treated to the a vivacious group of marble busts singing the catchy tune, “Grim Grinning Ghosts.”
+As you travel through the graveyard, you’re treated to a vivacious group of marble busts singing the catchy tune, “Grim Grinning Ghosts.”
 One of the voices sang another song that became a cultural touchstone all its own… veteran voice actor Thurl Ravenscroft.
 If you’ve never heard his name, you still know his voice if you’ve ever seen the classic cartoon adaptation of Dr. Seuss’ How the Grinch Stole Christmas.
 Ravenscroft sang “You’re a Mean One, Mr. Grinch,” a song that’s come to define the most delightful holiday heartwarming since Ebenezer Scrooge had his iconic night.
 Ravenscroft also voiced several pirates on Pirates of the Caribbean, Buff in the Country Bear Jamboree, and Fritz in the Enchanted Tiki Room.
-You can also see his name, “Ravenscroft” as the manufacturer name on the ghostly organ you can play simply by placing your hands above the keys while waiting in the queue.
+You can also see his name, “Ravenscroft” as the manufacturer's name on the ghostly organ you can play simply by placing your hands above the keys while waiting in the queue.
 [He’s also the narrator on the story album that Disney released in 1969 to get fans excited for the attraction!]

 3 | The Rose at Master Gracey's Tombstone